Sydney Hop on Hop Off Bus

 Make Barangaroo your last stop and take a sunset walk along the waterfront.

-23. The Rocks (5 Hickson Rd, behind Campbell’s Stores) – Final stop before returning to Circular Quay.
-If you have time, follow our self-guided Rocks walk to explore Sydney’s oldest neighborhood.
-The area is particularly atmospheric at sunset and during the weekend markets.
+Final stop before returning to Circular Quay.
+If you have time, follow our self-guided Rocks walk to explore Sydney’s oldest neighbourhood.
+The area is particularly atmospheric at sunset and during the weekend markets (Saturdays and Sundays).

 Our Insiders Guide to Bondi will help you uncover the best places to explore here.

-28. Paddington Town Hall– Jump off here and check out the Paddington Reservoir Gardens.
-On Saturdays Paddington Market is a great spot for some locally made gifts and yummy eats.
+Jump off here to explore Paddington.
+Check out the Paddington Reservoir Gardens – a sunken garden built in a heritage-listed reservoir.
+On Saturdays, Paddington Market is excellent for locally made gifts and food.

 Paddington Reservoir Sunken Garden Sydney Australia